sharanankit18/supplier-portal-enablement-layer/README.md

 ## Notes on scope

-This is a prototype built to gather feedback and validate direction — not production code, and not connected to any live system or real supplier data.
-All company names, URLs, and identifying details have been genericized.
+This is a prototype built to gather feedback and validate direction, not production code, and not connected to any live system or real supplier data.
+All company names, URLs, and identifying details have been removed.

 ## License